-We are delighted to announce that the 95th Annual General Meeting of the Ancient Monuments Society will take place on Saturday 6 July 2019 at Gregynog Hall, Powys, near Newtown, Wales.
-The meeting will be chaired by the Society’s President, The Rt.
+The 95th Annual General Meeting of the Ancient Monuments Society took place on Saturday 6 July 2019 at Gregynog Hall, Powys, near Newtown, Wales.
+The meeting was chaired by the Society’s President, The Rt.
 Hon.
 The Lord Inglewood DL.

 “Far from any city yet at the heart of Welsh history, art and politics,” Gregynog Hall in Powys is a Grade II* listed building incorporating early C17 panelling from an earlier house.
 It was rebuilt in the 1840s for Charles Hanbury-Tracy, 1st Baron Sudeley, and by 1872 the house had taken its present form, of brick clad in concrete and painted to imitate the local timber-framed tradition.
 The grade I listed gardens are considered highly important in their own right, and our visit will include self-guided access to the grounds.
 Gregynog was home to the Davies sisters, Gwendoline (1882-1951) and Margaret (1884-1963), the granddaughters of David Davies, Welsh industrialist, coal pioneer, and strict Calvinistic Methodist.
 They were educated in Wales and travelled extensively in Europe, adding a sophisticated knowledge of art history to their profound sense of religious duty.
 Both served with the French Red Cross in WWI, and they bought Gregynog in 1920, founding the private Gregynog Press, and the Gregynog Music Festival, Wales’s oldest celebration of classical music.